houd1ni/WebsocketPromisify/README.md

   server: { // Unique id's and data keys to negotiate with back-end.
     id_key:   'id'
     data_key: 'data'
+    on_collision: 'error'|'pass'|'ignore' // if a message with unregistred id_key value has come. pass -> handle in 'message-ext'.
   }
   ping: { // Pings to avoid interruptions or false to disable.
     interval: number       // inter-ping interval. default: 55.